LagoLunatic/GCFT/README.md

 * Extract and replace individual files in GCMs and RARCs
 * Extract all files in a GCM or RARC at once to a folder
 * Import a folder of files onto an existing GCM or RARC, overwriting the existing files (this preserves the original file IDs in RARCs)
-* Add new files to GCMs
+* Add new files to GCMs and RARCs
 * Compress and decompress Yaz0 files

-It currently cannot add files or remove files from RARCs, or remove files from GCMs.
+It currently cannot remove files from GCMs or RARCs.
 It also cannot create brand new GCMs or RARCs from scratch.

 ### Usage